 Tyre style

-With gravel bikes, you really have a choice of any tyre - a slick tyre if you are predominantly on tarmac, a hybrid tyre if you are on a mix of roads and light gravel, or a mountain bike style tyre for pure off road riding or cyclocross.
+With gravel bikes, you really have a choice of any tyre - a slick tyre if you are predominantly on tarmac, hybrid gravel tyres if you are on a mix of roads and light gravel, or a mountain bike style tyre for pure off road riding or cyclocross.

 Mudguard and rack compatibility

-Due to the extra clearance of gravel frames, most gravel bikes will accept a full wrap-around mudguard and will usually have mounts for a rear pannier rack.
+Due to the extra clearance of gravel frames, most gravel bikes will accept a full wrap-around mudguard and will usually have mounts for a rear pannier rack and sometimes a front cycle rack.
 Some gravel frames will even have front rack compatibility or extra bosses for bikepacking and frame bags to make them more into touring bikes.

 Gearing